 Case Western Reserve University and Cleveland Clinic are building the future of health care.

-Set to open in summer 2019, the Sheila and Eric Samson Pavilion, which opened in 2019, was created to give dental, medical, nursing and physician assistant students to a space expressly designed to advance interprofessional education.
+The new Sheila and Eric Samson Pavilion, which opened in 2019, was created to give dental, medical, nursing, physician assistant and other health-focused students a space expressly designed to advance interprofessional education.

-Starting with a 21,600-square-foot atrium that includes dining, the entire building actively encourages interaction.
+The building, with 477,000 square feet, actively encourages interaction.
 From shared lounge and study areas to classrooms planned around group work, the building provides faculty and students constant opportunities for informal interactions — as well as joint courses and other academic activities.

 "For health care workers to work well together, they need to learn together.
 They need to take classes together, study together, eat and 'hang out' with each other."

 — Barbara R. Snyder, President, Case Western Reserve University